Frequently Asked Questions

 - I have difficulty walking or using my wheelchair from building to building, especially in bad weather.
 Can you help me?

 I have a documented disability.
 How do I receive academic adjustments?

 In order to receive academic adjustments, you must present appropriate documentation to the Director of Disability Services.
 You will also need to complete a registration form.
 The director will determine what services you may be eligible to receive.
 The Director will determine services, based on the documentation, discussions with faculty if necessary, and the course in question.

 What if I require an academic adjustments during a test?

 If appropriate documentation has been presented that demonstrates a need for testing academic adjustments, there are a couple of options.
 Possible testing accommodations are extended time (time and a half) and/or a distraction-reduced environment in which to take the test.
-First consult with your professor to find out where the test will take place, either with the professor or in the Office of Disability Services.
+First consult with your professor to find out where the test will take place, either with the professor or in the Office of Accessibility Services.
 If tests are to be taken in the Disability Services, the student is responsible for setting up the test time.
 We require two days notice to schedule an exam.
-You can take their class syllabus which lists their test dates to the Office of Disability Services to schedule the entire semester’s test dates.
+You can take their class syllabus which lists their test dates to the Office of Accessibility Services to schedule the entire semester’s test dates.
 You are also responsible for making sure you are on time for the test and cancel if needed.
 We are an extension of the classroom and their rules do apply.
 The professor is responsible for making sure the test arrives at the testing place before the appointed time.

 I think I may have a learning disability or attention deficit disorder.
 Where can I go to get tested?